 Clinical reasoning and risk assessment remain the fundamental principles for considering how to provide care for patients.

-- screening for COVID-19 symptoms prior to face-to-face appointment
+- Risk assess for COVID-19 symptoms prior to face-to-face appointment if possible.

-- infection prevention control measures including PPE where required.
+- Adhere to infection prevention control measures including appropriate use of PPE where required.

 Personal protective equipment (PPE)

-Clinicians should assess the infection risk with their patient before a face-to-face visit.
-This will allow clinicians to assess their own PPE requirements and their patients’ requirements before commencing face-to-face treatment.
+Clinicians should assess the infection risk with their patient before a face-to-face visit through a risk assessment.
+This enables clinicians to assess their own PPE requirements and their patients’ requirements before commencing face-to-face treatment.

-The level of PPE required for clinician and patient depends on the infection risk of the patient, and the nature of the care provided.
+The level of PPE required for clinician and patient depends on the infection risk of the patient, and the nature of the care needing to be provided.

 Clinical rehabilitation for people with long COVID